MicrosoftDocs/dynamics-365-fraud-protection/content/labels-api.md

 | Amount	| Double	| Total fraud amount, you can skip this if not available.
 For example, in account creation/Login scenario there may not be any associated amount.
 In the purchase scenario, we will use transaction amount. |
 | currency	| String	| ISO three-character currency code related to the amount. |

-## Sample API payload for some common scenarios
+## Sample API payloads for common scenarios

 ### Scenario 1

 Your review team identified suspicious transactions by looking at the payment information.